sachioross/aem-content-builder/README.md

 of content from legacy websites into new AEM installations and projects.
 This tool utilizes the Sling POST methods of content manipulation in AEM.

-> :construction: This project is undergoing serious updates and changes to meet newer standards and patterns.
-Changes are expected over the next several months.

 > :exclamation: This will now be released as version 2.x.x.
 This is major breaking changes to previous releases and has no compatibility with previous usage-scenarios.
 Apologies to anyone whom has used this repository that this will impact; however it was deemed necessary and the benefits outweighed the current usage.
 Future updates will follow proper notices.

 ## Context